Barton Farm Primary School, Winchester

 Creating an exemplar eco-school for Hampshire

-Working closely with the academy sponsor, The University of Winchester Academy Trust, the project will benefit from extensive regional school partnerships, evidence-based learning and teaching, and powerful links with local businesses and community organisations.
+Working closely with Hampshire County Council and the academy sponsor, The University of Winchester Academy Trust, the project benefits from extensive regional school partnerships, evidence-based learning and teaching, and powerful links with local businesses and community organisations.

-The school has been designed as an eco-school and will achieve BREEAM Excellent.
-To help meet this requirement the project incorporates a number of features that enable the building to be efficient, in terms of energy reduction and thermal performance
+The school has been designed as an eco-school and has achieved BREEAM Excellent.
+To help meet this requirement the project incorporates several features that enable the building to be sustainable, in terms of energy use and thermal performance.

 “We are delighted to construct one of the most sustainable schools in Hampshire, creating a fantastic learning environment for generations to come.”